ChromeDevTools/devtools-frontend/docs/contributing/design.md

 ## Writing a design document

-Any non-trivial technical effort that will significantly impact Chromium DevTools should have a design doc ([template](https://goo.gle/devtools-design-doc-template)).
+Any non-trivial technical effort that will significantly impact Chromium DevTools should have a design doc ([template](https://goo.gle/devtools-design-doc-template)), sometimes also referred to as _bluedoc_.
 Specifically, we require design docs (DDs) in the following cases:

-1. When writing code that will have a large impact on DevTools as a whole, e.g. when you are changing behavior of a critical component like the *Console* or *Sources* panel.
+1. When writing code that will have a large impact on DevTools as a whole, e.g. when you are changing behavior of a critical component like the Console or Sources panel.
 1. When beginning a large technical undertaking that should be documented for historical reasons (>1 person-month of work can be used as a general guideline).